zedlopez/ifm/Writing with Inform.md

 	if Helen cannot see Agamemnon, ...
 	if Cressida can see Troilus, ...

-Note that it is essential to establish who does the seeing and touching: so "something which can be seen" will not be allowed, whereas "something which can be seen by Helen" will.
+Note that it is essential to establish who does the seeing and touching: so `something which can be seen` will not be allowed, whereas `something which can be seen by Helen` will.

-In fact, inside Inform the adjective "invisible" (for instance) has the following straightforward definition:
+In fact, inside Inform the adjective `invisible` (for instance) has the following straightforward definition:

 	Definition: Something is invisible if the player cannot see it.

 The exact definitions of visibility and touchability are complicated, because there are so many ways in which vision and touch can be obstructed, but the gist is that they behave as one would expect.
 Note that in darkness, nothing is visible, and that nobody can see from one room to another.
 In general anything invisible is also untouchable, but there are a few exceptions to do with being in the dark.
-Lastly, the player's own body (usually called "yourself" during play) is both visible (in light) and touchable.
+Lastly, the player's own body (usually called `yourself` during play) is both visible (in light) and touchable.

 ## Adjacent rooms and routes through the map

 ^^{rooms+kind+: adjacent} ^^{adjacency+rel+} ^^{adjacency+relcat+} ^^{mapping (direction)+rel+} ^^{mapping (direction)+relcat+} ^^{adjacent (room)+adj+} ^^{use options: catalogue: |fast route-finding} ^^{fast route-finding+useopt+} ^^{use options: catalogue: |slow route-finding} ^^{slow route-finding+useopt+} ^^{pathfinding} ^^{route-finding, fast/slow} ^^{distance: measuring with (number of moves)+sourcepart+} ^^{(using doors), in route-finding+sourcepart+} ^^{directions+kind+: finding adjacent rooms} ^^{counting: moves along a route}

-Another useful adjective built into Inform is "adjacent".
+Another useful adjective built into Inform is `adjacent`.
 Two rooms are said to be adjacent if there is a map connection between them which does not pass through some barrier such as a door.
 This is easily tested:

 	if the Hallway is adjacent to the Study ...

-We usually want to know about the places adjacent to the current scene of the action, so that is what the adjective "adjacent" means when applied to rooms.
+We usually want to know about the places adjacent to the current scene of the action, so that is what the adjective `adjacent` means when applied to rooms.
 For instance:

 	if somebody is in an adjacent room, ...

-As with the case of "visible", the adjective is a cut-down version of the more general relationship.
-This often happens: "worn" and "carried", for instance, imply "by the player" unless something else is specified.
+As with the case of `visible`, the adjective is a cut-down version of the more general relationship.
+This often happens: `worn` and `carried`, for instance, imply `by the player` unless something else is specified.

 If we want to ask a more direct question, we can obtain specific map connections as follows.
 (Recall that every map connection leads either to a door, to a room, or to nothing.)
-If we know which direction we want to look in, then the easiest thing is to use its relation – every direction in the map, say "north", has its own relation, say "mapped north of".
+If we know which direction we want to look in, then the easiest thing is to use its relation – every direction in the map, say `north`, has its own relation, say `mapped north of`.
 So:

 	if the Ballroom is mapped north of the Hallway, ...